bdnkai/HiLoVisualizer/README.md

 # Brandon Nguyen's Hi-Lo Visualizer

 Welcome!<br />
 A front end BlackJack Card Counting application that utilizes an API to, generate, shuffle, and draws from a deck of playing cards.
 The goal is to showcase only the odds based on the card that is presented on the table.
-The actual game itself will be a stretch goal.
+The actual game itself is still in the making

 <br />
 <br />